-Organized by the Minnesota Humanities Center and Minnesota Pollution Control Agency in cooperation with four other state agencies, We Are Water MN will be housed at the Institute on the Environment during its stay on the Twin Cities campus, before moving on to seven other host sites.
+Organized by the Minnesota Humanities Center and Minnesota Pollution Control Agency in cooperation with four other state agencies, We Are Water MN was housed at the Institute on the Environment during its stay on the Twin Cities campus, before moving on to seven other host sites.
 Other key partners at the University are the Institute for Advanced Study and the Water Resources Center/Water Resource Sciences graduate program.

 Stay tuned for opportunities to engage with this unique exhibition and celebrate our connection to water!
 A number of University of Minnesota programs and units will contribute to programs and events held during the exhibit period.
 Both the exhibition and associated programming focus on two themes: We are all responsible to steward the water resources that we enjoy and that support our lives; and how changes in water systems, whether due to a changing climate or other factors, will disproportionately affect nondominant communities.
 The program therefore addresses both scientific and policy understandings of water, as well as humanistic sensitivity to absented narratives in our society.